spyse-com/go-spyse/README.md

 # Spyse API wrapper for Go

-The official wrapper for Spyse API, written in Golang, aimed to help developers build their integrations with Spyse.
+The official wrapper for [spyse.com](https://spyse.com/) API, written in Golang, aimed to help developers build their integrations with Spyse.

-[Spyse](https://spyse.com/) is the most complete Internet assets registry for every cybersecurity professional.
+[Spyse](https://spyse.com/) is the most complete Internet assets search engine for every cybersecurity professional.

 Examples of data Spyse delivers:

 * List of 300+ most popular open ports found on 3.5 Billion publicly accessible IPv4 hosts.
 * Technologies used on 300+ most popular open ports and IP addresses and domains using a particular technology.
 * Security score for each IP host and website, calculated based on the found vulnerabilities.